captn3m0/codechef/_problems/medium/TMRATING.md

 Note: Take care of potential overflows in intermediate calculations in the equations mentioned above.
 The authors algorithm doesn't depend on the values of A B C D M, they are just used to generate some values.
 ### Input

-First line contains 6 integers N M A B C D and the second line contains N integers, the initial ratings of N players in order ( 2 ≤ N, A, B, C, D ≤ 100,000 ; 0 ≤ V0\[i\] , M < 1,000,000,000 ; M ≥ 2 ).
+First line contains 6 integers N M A B C D and the second line contains N integers, the initial ratings of N players in order ( 2 ≤ N, A, B, C, D ≤ 100,000 ; 0 ≤ V0\[i\] , M &lt; 1,000,000,000 ; M ≥ 2 ).
 Next line contains Q ( number of queries 1 ≤ Q ≤ 100,000 ), followed by Q lines.
-The Kth line in this has the query number K, and has two integers qi qj ( 0 ≤ qi < qj < N ).
+The Kth line in this has the query number K, and has two integers qi qj ( 0 ≤ qi &lt; qj &lt; N ).

 ### Output